Circuitscape/Omniscape.jl/docs/src/usage.md

 **`connect_four_neighbors_only`:** One of true, false.
 Defaults to false.
 Circuitscape creates a graph (network) by connecting cells to their four or eight immediate neighbors.
 The default is eight (four cardinal and four diagonal neighbors).
 Set `connect_four_neighbors_only` to true if you want to connect cells to their four cardinal neighbors only.

+**`cs_solver`:** One of "cg+amg" or "cholmod".
+Defaults to "cg+amg".
+The linear solver method to use in Circuitscape.
+See the Circuitscape.jl paper, [Anantharaman et al. (2019)](https://proceedings.juliacon.org/papers/10.21105/jcon.00058), for more information.

 #### Resistance Reclassification
 Omniscape.jl allows you to reclassify categorical resistance surfaces internally based on a user-provided reclass table.
 This allows the user to avoid reclassifying rasters manually in a GIS, and can streamline your workflow.